A Pandemic in Residence: Essays From a Detroit Hospital

-A debut essay collection of remarkable breadth and erudition by a young Pakistani-American doctor and writer.
+A debut essay collection of remarkable breadth and erudition by a young Pakistani American doctor and writer.
 “Wry and smart.”―The New York Times Book Review

-A Pandemic in Residence is a must-read for anyone seeking insight into the front lines of the COVID-19 pandemic as well as a broader understanding of our universal search for meaning.
+A must-read for anyone seeking insight into the front lines of the COVID-19 pandemic as well as a broader understanding of our universal search for meaning.

 Selina Mahmood was born in Detroit and serves as a second-year neurology resident there.
 She has also lived in Lahore, NYC, and Ann Arbor.
 She graduated with a major in history from the University of Michigan in a previous life before pursuing medicine.
 Her work has appeared in The Manhattanville Review, Squawk Back, Blood and Thunder—Musings on the Art of Medicine, The Conglomerate, and others.
 She has also blogged book reviews on HuffPost and worked as a reader for Boulevard, Bellevue Literary Review, and Frontier Poetry.
 When she isn't busy diving into the brain, she's trying to swallow her way out of it.